 The event is a celebration of the Irish potato and the fact that Clonmellon, on the Westmeath/Meath border, is potentially the place where it all began.

 On the Killua Castle Estate on the outskirts of the village stands the 10-metre high Walter Raleigh Obelisk, erected in 1810 by Raleigh's cousin's and in Clonmellon people's view, this marks the spot where it all began.

 The festival draws a crowd too, with previous events boasting over 1,500 people.
-The organisers are hoping to build on that number this year.
+The organisers are hoping to build on that number each year.
 Admission is €10 per family with concessions for the elderly and unwaged.